howtomen/quiz/README.md

 As a bonus exercises you can also...

-1. Add string trimming and cleanup to help ensure that correct answers with extra whitespace, capitalization, etc are not considered incorrect. *Hint: Check out the [strings](https://golang.org/pkg/strings/) package.*
+1. Add string trimming and cleanup to help ensure that correct answers with extra whitespace, capitalization, etc are not considered incorrect.
 2. Add an option (a new flag) to shuffle the quiz order each time it is run.